Wisconsin Car Accident Attorney

 Other economic losses include past and future lost income.
 Many car accident injuries prevent people from working during their recovery.
 We can also seek compensation to fix your damaged car or, if it is totaled, replace it.

-Our firm also negotiates compensation for pain and suffering, which includes emotional distress, depression, physical pain, anxiety, post-traumatic stress disorder, and the loss of enjoyment of life.
+Our firm also negotiates compensation for non economic damages, which includes emotional distress, depression, physical pain, anxiety, post-traumatic stress disorder, and the loss of enjoyment of life.
 Car accidents can truly turn someone’s life upside down, and the at-fault driver compensates the victim.

 What to Do at the Accident Scene

-You should call the police to report the accident.
-An officer can create an accident report, which will prove helpful when it comes time to negotiate a settlement with the at-fault driver and their insurance company The officer can also collect evidence, gather insurance and license information and talk to witnesses.
+You should call the police to report the accident and obtain a police report.
+A police officer can create an accident report, which will prove helpful when it comes time to negotiate a settlement with the at-fault driver and their insurance company.
+The officer can also collect evidence, gather insurance and license information, and talk to witnesses.

 5 Mistakes to Avoid after a Wisconsin Car Crash